matlab-actions/run-build/README.md

 ```

 ### Use MATLAB Batch Licensing Token
-On a GitHub-hosted runner, you need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your workflow includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
+When you set up your workflow using the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action, you need a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) if your project is private or if your workflow includes transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
 Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

 To use a MATLAB batch licensing token:

 1. Set the token as a secret.
 For more information about secrets, see [Using secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 2. Map the secret to an environment variable named `MLM_LICENSE_TOKEN` in your workflow.

 For example, use the latest release of MATLAB on a GitHub-hosted runner to run a MATLAB build in your private project.
-To set up the latest release of MATLAB on the runner, specify the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow.
+To set up the latest release of MATLAB on the runner, specify the **Setup MATLAB** action in your workflow.
 To run the MATLAB build, specify the **Run MATLAB Build** action.
 In this example, `MyToken` is the name of the secret that holds the batch licensing token.

 ```YAML
 name: Use MATLAB Batch Licensing Token